cloudbase/garm/doc/using_garm.md

 ### Deleting a GitHub Endpoint

-You can delete an endpoint unless one of the following conditions is met:
+You can delete an endpoint unless any of the following conditions are met:

 * The endpoint is the default endpoint for `github.com`
 * The endpoint is in use by a repository, organization or enterprise